ditcraft/smartcontracts/README.md

-# ditcraft Smart Contracts
+# ditCraft Smart Contracts
-As the corner-stone of ditcraft, the smart contracts serve the most important purpose of the implementation.
+As the corner-stone of ditCraft, the smart contracts serve the most important purpose of the implementation.
 Nameley these are the **KNWToken, KNWVoting, ditCoordinator and the ditContract**s.

 ## Working with the project
 This repository contains a truffle v5 project.
 Feel free to insert your favorite provider into the `truffle-config.js` in order to deploy it.
-The config is preconfigured to read a 12-word mnemonic from a `.walletsecret` in the main directory and an infura API key in the form of `v3/<api_key>` in a `.infurakey` file in the same location.
+The config is preconfigured to read a 12-word mnemonic from a `.walletsecret` file in the main directory and an infura API key in the form of `v3/<api_key>` in a `.infurakey` file in the same location.
 In order to get the gist of what happens during the deployment a look into the `migrations/2_main_migration.js` file is suggested.

 ## Deployed Contracts
 The contracts are currently deployed on the [Rinkeby Ethereum testnet](https://www.rinkeby.io) for development and testing purposes.